Paullllllllllllllllll/ChronoTranscriber/README.md

 3. Choose OCR backend:
    - **Tesseract** for purely local processing.
    - **OpenAI Responses** for VLM OCR (streaming single requests) or **Batch** for large jobs.
+  - When choosing the GPT backend, you will be asked to select a JSON Schema from `schemas/` by name.
 4. Outputs are written to `file_paths.PDFs.output` (or to input directories if `input_paths_is_output_path: true`).

 ### B. Transcribing Image Folders